emnify/product-docs/docs/rest-api.md

 ### Authenticate with an application token

-As you should not store your emnify user credentials on your application server, you can generate an `application_token` via the [emnify Portal](https://portal.emnify.com/) or the API: `/api/v1/application_token`.
+Since you should not store your emnify user credentials on your application server, you can generate an `application_token` via the [emnify Portal](https://portal.emnify.com/) or the API: `/api/v1/application_token`.
 The request body should have a description of the token usually used to indicate who is using the token and can have an `expiry_date` for the token.

 ```